Cooktop: Induction

 An induction cooktop involves the electrical heating of a cooking vessel by magnetic induction instead of by radiation or thermal conduction from an electrical heating element or from a flame.
 Because inductive heating directly heats the vessel, very rapid increases in temperature can be achieved and changes in heat settings are fast, similar to gas.

 In an induction cooktop ("induction hob" or "induction stove"), a coil of copper wire is placed under the cooking pot, and an alternating electric current is passed through it.
 The resulting oscillating magnetic field induces a magnetic flux that repeatedly magnetises the pot, treating it like the lossy magnetic core of a transformer.
 This produces large eddy currents in the pot, which, because of the resistance of the pot, heat it.

 For nearly all models of induction cooktops, a cooking vessel must be made of, or contain, a ferromagnetic metal such as cast iron or some stainless steels.
 However, copper, glass, non-magnetic stainless steels, and aluminum vessels can be used if placed on a ferromagnetic disk that functions as a conventional hotplate.

 Induction cooking is quite efficient, which means it puts less waste heat into the kitchen, can be quickly turned off, and has safety advantages compared to gas stoves.
 Cooktops are also usually easy to clean, because the cooktop itself does not get very hot.

 If the induction coil is of lesser diameter than the cooking pot, and the pot has low thermal conductivity, use of high power can potentially warp the pot due to non-uniform heating.
 6" coils are common in low-end portable units, which is smaller than most pots and pans.

+Electric plasma

+Electric plasma cooktops are designed to be similar to gas stoves, but without using liquid or gaseous fuel.
+Whereas a gas stove creates a plasma as a gas flame, electric plasma cooktops convert mains electricity into high-voltage electricity using a high-voltage power supply at high frequency beyond the audible frequency range for humans to eliminate electric arc noise and stabilize the arc, and then pass it between two electrodes via dielectric breakdown through air, creating a visible electric arc, which is plasma, up to a few centimeters in length, depending on the design of the electrodes.
+The electrodes and electric arc are exposed to air, similarly to a gas flame in a gas burner.

+The electrodes are arranged in pairs and several pairs make up a burner.
+The high temperature of the plasma is then used to heat cookware and can also ignite flammable materials, similarly to a gas flame and thus these cooktops are also known as electric flame cooktops, and can be used with cookware that is not made of metal and thus incompatible with induction cooktops.

+These cooktops are different from those with "virtual flames" which are LED lights placed around an induction cooktop and do not generate heat themselves, since the heat is generated using induction.